For live links, click to: riverhouses.org/2019-cygnus

 - 💪 Summer or Hercules Term (June–August)

-This calendrical division is a new and open-ended idea that we’re developing for the River Houses, and we think has a great deal of educational potential.
-We’re looking forward to its elaboration as time goes on.
+This calendrical division is an open-ended idea that we’re developing for the River Houses, and we think has a great deal of educational potential.
+We’re looking forward to expanding upon it as time goes on.

-As you think about your own homeschool year, think about how different parts of it — curricular, co-curricular, social, or recreational — might be informally arranged into these three-month terms.
-You could have a different decorating theme in your classroom each term, for example, or you could schedule a regular trip to a special place where you take a photo at the beginning of each term to see how the seasons change.
-You could group your curricular work by term, or bake a quarterly cake, or set goals at the beginning of each term that you want your students to meet.
-You could have your students measure their height and weight at the beginning of each term, or take their penny-jar to the bank for a quarterly deposit.
+As you think about your own homeschool year, think about how different parts of it — curricular, co-curricular, social, or recreational — might be informally arranged into these four terms.
+You could have a different decorating theme in your classroom each term, for example, or you could schedule a regular trip to a special place where you take a photo at the beginning of each term to track how the seasons change.
+You could group your curricular work by term, or bake a quarterly cake, or set goals at the beginning of each term that you want your students to have met by the end.
+You could have your students measure their height at the beginning of each term, or take their penny-jar to the bank for a quarterly deposit.
 At the end of each term you could assemble a portfolio of student accomplishments.
 With a little imagination you will be able to come up with a clever and comfortable arrangement and a new way to think about the structure of your educational year.

-Today is the first day of Cygnus Term, named for the Great Swan of the Heavens that is high in the east at sunset now each evening, and that will be passing overhead to the west as the fall comes on.
-Your students’ vocabulary word for the day is “cygnet.” 😊 And be sure to take note of the scientific names of the earthly swans on page 22 in your bird guide.)
+Cygnus Term is named for the Great Swan of the Heavens that is high in the east at sunset now each evening, and that will be passing overhead to the west as the fall comes on.
+(Your students’ vocabulary word for the day is “cygnet.”
+And be sure to take note of the scientific names of the earthly swans on page 22 in your bird guide.)
 Cygnus Term is home to Labor Day (2 September), Constitution Day (17 September), and the Autumnal Equinox (23 September), to Columbus Day and the anniversary of the Battle of Hastings (14 October), to St. Crispin’s Day (25 October) and Halloween (31 October), to Veterans Day (11 November), the annual Leonid Meteor Shower (17–18 November), and Thanksgiving (28 November) — not to mention countless other holidays, anniversaries, and events, local and global, public and private, that you may wish to mark on your own homeschool calendar.

 If you want to make a special astronomical study this Cygnus Term, your River Houses reference library (riverhouses.org/books) includes an excellent little guide to the night sky that will show you the location of Cygnus and its most prominent stars: